laravel/docs/seeding.md

 <a name="using-model-factories"></a>
 ### Using Model Factories

 Of course, manually specifying the attributes for each model seed is cumbersome.
 Instead, you can use [model factories](/docs/{{version}}/database-testing#writing-factories) to conveniently generate large amounts of database records.
 First, review the [model factory documentation](/docs/{{version}}/database-testing#writing-factories) to learn how to define your factories.
-Once you have defined your factories, you may use the `factory` helper function to insert records into your database.

 For example, let's create 50 users and attach a relationship to each user:

+    use App\Models\User;

     /**
      * Run the database seeds.